The average American spends over 4 hours a day on their phones, making an employee mobile app the easiest and most effective way to reach your people.

 - An employee engagement app is mobile-first.
 Not an Intranet website ported to mobile - everyone can see right through that!
 Of course, your employee app should also work on desktop, with native desktop and tablet apps.

-- Your app integrates with other enterprise systems.
+- Your employee engagement app integrates with other enterprise systems.
 This means your work approvals, notifications, updates all appear in one place for a truly digital workplace.

 The difference in the above is easy to measure.
 In one recent Blink deployment, the Intranet was used by 27% of the workforce, on average 3 times per month.
 Now, 88% of the workforce open Blink weekly, and 81% open Blink every day.

-We’ve written a post on a similar topic before; Five must-haves to look for in a mobile intranet app.
-The needs for an employee engagement app are very similar, but in particular we’d look out for:
+We’ve written a post on a similar topic before in our post on five must-haves to look for in a mobile intranet app.
+The needs for an employee engagement and internal communication app are very similar, but we’d look out for:

 - "Internal Communication with a small i".
 At Blink this is the term we use for Internal Comms that is created within the organisation, by team leaders, champions, project heads and frontline workers.
 Your mobile app must allow Internal Comms to come from anywhere in the organisation and fizzle up.
 Don't even think about a top-down Internal Comms App.